 When you cook the brisket at this temperature for a range of times, the brisket starts to release juice, fat, and grease.

 How to Wrap Brisket in Foil – 5 Steps of Wrapping Brisket Will Make You Hungry for Sure

 Before going to the steps, let’s know what things you need to wrap

 - 2 pieces of heavy-duty aluminum foil to fold brisket

-- Two long handled tongs to remove the brisket form the smoker
+- Two long-handled tongs to remove the brisket from the smoker

 First, take a piece of heavy-duty 18″ to 12″ aluminum foil paper in your hand and spread it gently on the workstation so there won’t have any fold to the foil.